xuanan92/vimrc/README.md

-//This is the guide to setup default work environment
+//This is the setup for boosting productivity of a developer